Kiloutre/TekkenMovesetExtractor/README.md

 - Make cancel extradata and moves' voiceclip use a field?
 - Make reaction lists and u1 lists uses fields instead of arrays
 - Split attack hitlevel in 2? need to keep the order the same for tag2
+- Check out eliza in tekken revolution for projectile struct

 Moveset editor:
 - Window to list animations and copy one to another character's folder